 At each step the algorithm selects one item from S', and replaces it with the last item of that sequence.
 This way S' contains the items not yet selected, stored contiguously.
 We point out that S' cannot be a pure copy of S but it must be implemented as an array of pointers to S's items.
-The reason is that these items may have variable length (e.g. strings) so their retrieval in constant time could not be obtained via arithmetic operations, as well as the replacement step might be impossible due to difference in length between S'[p] and S'[n-s].
-Pointers avoid these issues but occupy $\Theta(n \log n)$ bits of space, which might be a non negligible space when n gets large and might turn out even larger than S if the average length of S's objects is shorter than $\log n$.
+The reason is that these items may have variable length (e.g. strings) so their retrieval in constant time could not be obtained via arithmetic operations, as well as the replacement step might be impossible due to difference in length between the item at S'[p] and the item at S'[n - s].
+Pointers avoid these issues but occupy $\Theta(n \log n)$ bits of space, which might be a non negligible space when n gets large and might turn out even larger than S if the average length of S's objects is shorter than $\log n$ .
 Another drawback of this approach is given by its pattern of memory accesses, which acts over O(n) cells in purely random way, taking $\Theta(m)$ I/Os.
-This may be slow when $m \approx n$, while in this case we would like to obtain O(n/B) I/Os which is the cost of scanning the whole S.
+This may be slow when $m \approx n$ , so in this case we would like to obtain O(n/B) I/Os which is the cost of scanning the whole S.

-So let us attack these issues by proposing a series of algorithms that incrementally improve the I/Os and the space resources of the previous solution, up to the final result that will achieve O(m) extra space, O(m) average time and $O(\min\{m,n/B\})$ I/Os.
-We start by observing that the swap of the items in Step 5 of Algorithm 5 guarantees that every step generates one distinct item, but forces $\Omega(m)$ I/Os to be executed.
-The following Algorithm 6 improves the I/O-complexity by avoiding the item-swapping via the use of an auxiliary data structure that keeps track of the selected positions.
-However this algorithm may generate duplicate positions, which must be discarded and re-sampled.
-Controlling the cost of the re-sampling process is the main drawback of this approach, but we will easily see that this induces a constant-factor slowdown on average, thus making this solution much appealing in practice.
+Let us attack these issues by proposing a series of algorithms that incrementally improve the I/Os and the space resources of the previous solution, up to the final result that will achieve O(m) extra space, O(m) average time and $O(\min\{m, n/B\})$ I/Os.
+We start by observing that the swap of the items in Step 5 of Algorithm 3.1 guarantees that every step generates one distinct item, but forces to duplicate S and need $\Omega(m)$ I/Os whichever is the value of m.
+The following Algorithm 3.2 improves the I/O- and space-complexities by avoiding the item-swapping via the use of an auxiliary data structure that keeps track of the selected positions in sorted order and needs only O(m) space.

-Algorithm 6: Dictionary of sampled positions
+Algorithm 3.2 Dictionary of sampled positions

-'''

-Initialize the dictionary D = ∅;
+1: Initialize the dictionary $\mathcal{D} = \emptyset$ ;

-while (|D| < m) do
+2: while $( \mathcal{D} < m)$ do

-p = Rand(1, n);
+3: $p = \operatorname{Rand}(1, n);$

-If p ∉ D insert it;
+4: if $p \notin D$ insert it;

-end while
+5: end while

-'''

-Algorithm 6 stops when \mathcal{D} contains m (distinct) integers which constitute the positions of the items to be sampled.
-According to our observation made at the beginning of the lecture, \mathcal{D} may be sorted before S is accessed on disk to reduce the seek time.
-In any case, the efficiency of the algorithm mainly depends on the implementation of the dictionary D. The literature offers many data structures that efficiently support membership and insert operations, based either on hashing or on trees.
-Here we consider only an hash-based solution which consists of implementing \mathcal{D} via a hash table of size $\Theta(m)$ with collisions managed via chaining and a universal hash function for table access [2].
-This way each membership query and insertion operation over \mathcal{D} takes O(1) time on average (the load factor of this table is O(1)), and total space O(m).
-Time complexity could be forced to be worst case by using more sophisticated data structures, such as dynamic perfect hashing, but the final time bounds would always be in expectation because of the underlying resampling process.
-So we are left with the problem of evaluating the re-sampling cost: namely how many times do we need to re-sample a position in order to get a new one to insert in \mathcal{D} ?
-This is derived via a simple probabilistic argument which observes that the probability of re-sampling equals the probability of extracting an item which is already present in \mathcal{D} .
-This can be evaluated as $|\mathcal{D}|/n \le m/n < 1/2$ because, without loss of generality, we can assume that m < n/2 otherwise we can solve the complement of the current problem and thus randomly select the positions of the items that are not sampled from S. So we need an average of O(1) re-samplings in order to obtain a new item for \mathcal{D} , and thus advancing in our selection process.
-Overall we have proved the following:
+Algorithm 3.2 stops when $\mathcal{D}$ contains m (distinct) integers which constitute the positions of the items to be sampled.
+According to our observation made at the beginning of the lecture, $\mathcal{D}$ may be sorted before S is accessed on disk to reduce the seek time.
+In any case, the efficiency of the algorithm mainly depends on the implementation of the dictionary $\mathcal{D}$ , which allows to detect the presence of duplicate items.
+The literature offers many data structures that efficiently support membership and insert operations, based either on hashing or on trees.
+Here we consider only an hash-based solution which consists of implementing $\mathcal{D}$ via a hash table of size $\Theta(m)$ with collisions managed via chaining and a universal hash function for table access [1].
+This way each membership query and insertion operation over $\mathcal{D}$ takes O(1) time on average (the load factor of this table is O(1)), and total space O(m).
+Time complexity could be forced to be worst case by using more sophisticated data structures, such as dynamic perfect hashing, but the final time bounds would always be in expectation because of the underlying re-sampling process.